-Э. .
-To be an nonest communicator, I must speak the in (Ephesians 4:15).
-4. .
-The goal of a good communicator is not simply to be understood but to
+Э. To be all honest communicator, I must speak the in (Ephesians 4:15).
+4. The goal of a good communicator is not simply to be under-

 Now let's apply what has been learned by practicing the following levels of communication-being careful to talk, listen, and understand.
 New levels of communication and understanding are achieved and realized as spouses compare ideas, feelings, and attitudes.